 Up to four W/s can be connected together via an expander PCB dubbed slashes.
-This expander supplies shared power and an i2c connection for direct W/-to-W/ communication (forthcoming). slashes comes bundled when you buy multiple W/s direct from us, or you can roll your own..
+This board supplies shared power and i2c busses for direct W/-to-W/ communication (forthcoming).

 There are two main configurations for this expander PCB, which differ in their placement of the power & i2c headers on the PCB: REAR MOUNT, and SIDE MOUNT.